A message from the Dean:

 An excellent education yields excellent careers, and our alumni are leaders in their field.
 The quality of their academics has been recognized with Fulbright and Goldwater Scholarships.
 When they have not started their own companies, our alumni are rising stars at the leading technology firms (such as Amazon, Google, and Microsoft), engineering firms (AECOM, Langan Engineering, and Mott MacDonald), and architectural firms (such as Ark-itekture and Marvel Architects).
 Recent classes have gone on to medical schools such as Columbia, Thomas Jefferson, and the University of Pennsylvania; to law schools such as Georgetown and Washington University; and to graduate programs at Stanford, Yale, and MIT.
 To offer one recent alumnus in the news: Samir Saini, ADHC ’97 and member of our Board of Visitors, was named IT Commissioner for New York City this past January.
 The accomplishments of our alumni are too numerous to recount, but not to worry, you will get to meet our alumni and Board members and learn from their experiences during a variety of events we host throughout the year.

-We are please to announce the following events & scholarship opportunities for newly admitted scholars:
+At this time, we are pleased to announce the following events & scholarship opportunities for newly admitted scholars:

 We commend you for your academic achievements and for your contributions to your school and community.
 I am looking forward to meeting and working with you.
 We are proud to welcome you to the Albert Dorman Honors College and eager to see what we can achieve together.